Revadike/SteamDatabaseBackend/README.md

 * [stickychan](http://wiki.znc.in/Stickychan)
 * [prioritysend](https://github.com/xPaw/znc-prioritysend) *(custom module)*

-## Reporting issues
-You can report issues in our main repository [over here](https://github.com/SteamDatabase/SteamDatabase).

 ## License
 Use of SteamDB Updater is governed by a BSD-style license that can be found in the LICENSE file.